~FIRST THINGS FIRST!~

 The Lead Stallions/Mares stable is designated for those horses with highest genetic potential or skills possible and will likely never be sold, but the stallions will be available for stud.
 (Please note that even if new horses are bred or bought which have higher potential or skills than their predecessors, these horses won't be sold.)

 The horses in my Horses of Hetalia stable are named and somewhat modeled after the characters in the Hetalia series, where applicable.
-The other horses are designated for those going to be sold, sent to Safe Haven or pass away of old age.
+The other horses are designated for those going to be sold, sent to Safe Haven or pass away of old age; sometimes previous "project" horses are kept here where I add as many Black Market items as I can because they are intended to be sold as pass horses.

 All horses in the International Stud Facility are part of a project to immortalize high GP/Skill stallions, hopefully including riding horses and ponies; more than one coat color may be admitted if I decide they contribute significantly.
 At least one breed, with a 1% coat, is the ultimate goal.
 Unicorns may eventually be included, if luck permits.
 These horses are considered some of the highest possible breeding studs available in my farms, second only to Lead Stallions/Mares, and will never be sold.
 Stallions not kept in an equestrian center are being held until they can be immortalized.